CyVerse-learning-materials/foss/docs/06_reproducibility_I.md

 #### Advantages

-- Inuitive and easy to navigate a GUI and click buttons
+- Intuitive and easy to navigate a GUI and click buttons

 #### Limitations